The 7 Fingers

 The 7 Fingers is an artist collective based in Montreal, Quebec, Canada.
 The group is also known by its French name "Les 7 doigts de la main", which is sometimes shortened to "Les 7 Doigts".

 History

 The 7 Fingers is a collective founded in 2002 by seven circus artists: Isabelle Chassé, Shana Carroll, Patrick Léonard, Faon Shane, Gypsy Snider, Sébastien Soldevila, and Samuel Tétreault.

 Since 2003, the collective has been led by Nassib El-Husseini, a political scientist, author, and former advisor to numerous governmental and non-governmental organizations both in Canada and abroad.

 On July 14, 2016, the collective created The 7 Fingers Foundation.

-Until the end of 2017, the collective's headquarter was on 225 Roy East st. in Montreal.
+Until the end of 2017, the collective's headquarters were on 225 Roy East St. in Montreal.
 After 18 months of renovation work, The 7 Fingers moved to their new centre of creation and production, on 2111 Saint-Laurent boulevard, in the quartier des spectacles.